 “Mostly, ‘press releases’ are written in the way a PR’s client would write a news story.
 They are usually pretty rambling and designed to please the client (read: stroke their ego) rather than assist the journalist to get shit done, and fast.
 So, I think the press release format is DEAD.”

 We think the last line is overdoing it a bit, as based on our experience, press releases are still the preferred method of communication for editors at most leading publications.
-However he hit the nail on the head with his other points, so the PR industry has had to adopt its methods to achieve the end goal of media coverage.
+However, he hit the nail on the head with his other points, so the PR industry has had to adapt its methods to achieve the end goal of media coverage.

 You can also read our guide to PR in 2019.
 This provides a complete overview of the PR industry in 2019.
 It also provides advice and resources for startups and other businesses.

-Let’s break it down to the basics; a press release is an official announcement from a company, organisation or individual, providing information about a newsworthy event.
-The goal is to gain media coverage by sending the press release to journalists, bloggers and influencers.
+Let’s break it down to the basics; a press release is an official announcement from a company, organization or individual, providing information about a newsworthy event.
+The goal is to gain media coverage by sending the press release to journalists, bloggers, and influencers.

 So as discussed above, press releases are used to share and communicate news about important company announcements.
 The most common press release announcements include :